 - Any script that modifies data should include the Commit Record/Request script step, because data changes aren't visible in the browser until the data is saved or "submitted" to the server.
 This includes several script steps like Cut, Copy, and Paste.
 Many single-step actions should be converted into scripts to include the Commit Record/Request step.
-When designing scripts that will be executed from a web browser, include the Commit Record/Request step at the end of a script to make sure all changes are saved. - To create conditional scripts based on the type of client, use the Get(ApplicationVersion) function.
+When designing scripts that will be executed from a web browser, include the Commit Record/Request step at the end of a script to make sure all changes are saved. - Scripts dependent on data that has been changed but not yet committed may not work as they do with a FileMaker Pro Advanced client.
+For example, if a field contains a Get(ModifiedFields) calculation, when the record is edited through an XML query or a PHP call, the Get(ModifiedFields) calculation returns an empty list.
+However, if the Custom Web Publishing solution runs a FileMaker script that edits the record, the Get(ModifiedFields) calculation returns a list of fields that were edited by the script. - To create conditional scripts based on the type of client, use the Get(ApplicationVersion) function.
 If the value returned includes a "Web Publishing Engine" string, then you know that the current user is accessing your database with Custom Web Publishing.
-For information on functions, see FileMaker Pro Help. - Open each script that web users might run, and verify that the script will execute properly when the database is hosted as a Custom Web Publishing solution.
+For information on functions, see FileMaker Pro Advanced Help. - Open each script that web users might run, and verify that the script will execute properly when the database is hosted as a Custom Web Publishing solution.
 Check that the script uses only script steps that are supported for Custom Web Publishing, as described above.